 - America Josh – I’m starting events, and I’d love you to let me know if you’re interested (click here to tell me you are)!

-2. How to present yourself
+2. How to present yourself at networking events

 To put it simply, you’re much better arriving over-dressed than under-dressed; always (realistically this applies to almost every single social interaction you’ll ever have).
 If you arrive in shorts and a t-shirt, and everyone else is in suits, you’re going to look ridiculous and most importantly you can’t recover from it.
 If you arrive in a suit, and everyone else is in shorts and t-shirts, then you can have a laugh at how you over-shot the mark, take off your jacket, and roll up your sleeves (literally, or figuratively if your sleeves don’t roll).